KennySinners/guild-collection-api/Documentation.md

 ##### What our new API includes/doesn't include:

-- [x] Adding an option for booleans to be implemented so the API knows what to return
+- [x] Adding an option for booleans to be implemented so the API returns are simplified
 - [x] Noob-friendly examples
 - [ ] Getting each member in a specific guild